rweigel/phys513/hw.md

 In class, I will ask you to give a brief summary of your solution.

+**Answer**

+My code is located at https://github.com/rweigel/phys513/tree/master/hw (files with names that start with `HW4`).

+I looked up the [analytic answer](http://www.netdenizen.com/emagnet/offaxis/iloopoffaxis.htm) for the off-axis magnetic field of a circular current loop .
+The off-axis field requires an integration of an elliptic integral.

+To compute the flux, I considered the integral that I would set up to compute the exact answer.
+To do this, I need $B_z(s_i,0,z)$ at $z=2$ and $s=ds, 2ds, ..., 1$.
+The flux through an annulus of radius $s_i$ with width $ds$ is then

+$$\Phi_M^i = 2\pi s_i ds B_z(s_i)$$

+As the number of annuli increases, the flux should approach the exact answer.
+This is how one would compute the flux using ordinary integration.

 ## Inductance of a Rectangular Duct

 A rectangular duct carries a net current of $I_1 = K_1l$ in the direction shown.
 A series of current supplies along the infinitesimal gap is driving the current.
 The duct has a small enough thickness that the current can be treated as flowing on a sheet.